Jsfain/SDCard/README.md

  ### Additional Comments
  * A *MAKE.SH* file is included for reference only, to see how I built the module from the source files and downloaded it to an ATmega1280 AVR target.
 The make file would primarily be useful for non-Windows users without access to Atmel Studio.
 Windows users should be able to just build/download the module from the source/header files using Atmel Studio (though I have not used this).

+## Portability Considerations
+The original intent of this module was for SD Card access using an **ATMega1280 AVR microcontroller**.
+However, any of the AVR-specific functionality is handled entirely within the AVR IO port access files found under ***avrio*** within this repo.
+These IO files, **AVR_SPI** and **AVR_USART**, are not considered part of the SD card module, but are maintained in [AVR-GEN](https://github.com/Jsfain/AVR-General).
+As such, it should be straightforward to implement the SD Card module to operate against other target devices, so long as the specific functionality of the AVR_SPI and AVR_USART files is handled and included.
+This section is meant to provide the details on what needs to be addressed for portability to another target:

+For SPI IO the the SPI-specific pin/port assignments must be made, as found in ***AVR_SPI.H***

+For SPI IO the following functions must be implemented, as found in ***AVR_SPI.H/C***:
+  1. spi_MasterInit
+  2. spi_MasterReceive
+  3. spi_MasterTransmit

+For USART / UART IO the following functions must be implemented, as found in ***AVR_USART.H/C***:
+  1. usart_Receive
+  2. usart_Transmit

 ## License